 In most cases, the creditor will try to sell the car and apply the money from the sale to the balance you owed on the loan and any repossession expenses.
 If the car’s sale price does not fully cover the money owed, you still may be sued for the balance due.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by Patrick Skilliter, staff attorney for Southeastern Ohio Legal Services in Zanesville.
+It was prepared by Patrick Skilliter, staff attorney in the Franklin County Common Pleas Court.